duartegroup/autodE/doc/index.rst

 `autodE <https://github.com/duartegroup/autodE/>`_ is a Python module designed for the automated generation of reaction profiles as fast as possible.
-Profiles are generated using a double-ended search form from reactant(s) and product(s) given as 1D SMILES or 3D structures.
+Profiles are generated using a double-ended search form reactant(s) and product(s) given as 1D SMILES or 3D structures.
 Functionality for conformational sampling (RR algorithm) and transition state finding (NEB, CI-NEB, adapt.) is also available.